denisdefreyne/rcpu/README.md

 # RCPU

-_RCPU_ is a virtual machine emulator and assembler written in Ruby.
+_RCPU_ is a virtual machine emulator and assembler written in Crystal.

 Very much work in progress.